 After that, however, I was always conscientious about explaining to incoming new male students that they need to be very cautious when dealing with Saudi women.
 (Saudi students made up a large proportion of our population.)
 I suggested that they take cues from the women in how familiar they could be with them.
 If they didn’t know enough English to understand, I made sure there was someone to interpret.

 I’ve also shared this story many times when introducing class discussions on cultural differences.
 Invariably, all the Saudis who heard it would express shock that she and her husband would react this way.
 They said that the man was wrong to touch her but that the couple needed to understand his ignorance of their culture.
 This is generally not an issue with high-level students because they can tell their classmates themselves, but imagine being a low-level student who can’t.
 (By the way, female teachers can touch Saudi women but should be cautious about touching Saudi men.
 Some might be offended, and others might take it in an entirely different wrong way.)

-Dealing with cultures you don’t know anything about.
+How can I deal with cultures I don’t know anything about?

 School teachers accustomed to having the same group of students for a full school year or multi-month semester can be taken aback by how adult ESL students seem to drift in and out of classes.
 You never know from day to day how many students you’ll have.
 Some of the language schools I taught at had “terms” that were only a month long.
 New students were constantly dropping in even during week three of a four-week term.
 Even the schools with longer terms (two months) would have new students dropping in when there was only a week left.

 Do you want to hear about a real challenge?
 At one adult ESL school where I worked, I taught three different leveled classes simultaneously in the same classroom.
 They weren’t even always consecutive levels!
 For example, I might have level 1, level 3, and level 4.
 Yep, three different textbooks even!
 This was when I started making PowerPoints like mad to switch from one to another easily.
 I was always swamped with work, just trying to keep up.